Urbino: The Albani and the French occupation

 The eighteenth century opened with the election to the papacy (1701) of Cardinal Giovan Francesco Albani Urbino, under the name of Clement XI.
 This was a windfall for the city, especially in terms of arts and culture, thanks to funding by Pope Albani and his family.
 Major renovations took place, such as Palazzo Albani, the town hall, the archbishop's palace, the Chapel Albani (inside the convent of St. Francis), Saint Joseph's Oratory, and the internal structure of the churches of San Francesco, San Domenico and San Agostino.
-In addition, due to the patronage of the pope and his family, the Duomo di Urbino received many improvements.
+In addition, due to the patronage of the pope and his family, the Urbino Cathedral received many improvements.
 From July 1717 to November 1718 Urbino hosted the court of James Stuart, the exiled pretender to the British throne, who had the strong backing of the papacy.

 With the death of Clement XI in 1721, the city began a long decline that has continued to the present day.
 After the pope's death, the Albani family remained the main patron of the most significant works until the first half of the nineteenth century.
 In 1789, the collapse of the cathedral dome following a massive earthquake led to the total renovation of the church.

 Between 1797 and 1800 the city was occupied by French troops, like much of northern and central Italy.
 Urbino and its territory lost many important works of art to the French, who moved objects to Paris or Milan, to the nascent galleries of the Louvre and Brera.